Surefire XSC WeaponLight Review – The Perfect Hellcat Companion?

 Nowadays, the Springfield Armory Hellcat shrinks service pistol-grade performance down into a package you can carry comfortably while wearing shorts and a t-shirt.
-Featuring up to a 13+1-round magazine capacity, a superb striker-fired trigger, ample automatic safety devices and a sleek snag-free shape, the Hellcat set a new standard for concealed carry handguns.
+Featuring up to a 13+1-round magazine capacity (or 14+1 with a Hyve magazine extension), a superb striker-fired trigger, ample automatic safety devices and a sleek snag-free shape, the Hellcat set a new standard for concealed carry handguns.

 In fact, the Hellcat is so small most conventional weaponlights seem oversized by comparison.
 Enter Surefire and its brand new XSC WeaponLight.
 Contrived from the ground up to complement micro-compact concealed carry pistols like the Hellcat, the 350 Lumen XSC is tiny, robust and powerful.

 It features an anodized aluminum housing that is lightweight and all but indestructible.
 The XSC’s parabolic reflector efficiently directs the light’s output into a concentrated beam to ensure positive target identification in the darkest spaces.
 The sleek chassis is compact enough to fit on the Hellcat’s rail — measuring a short 1.94″ in length — and flows perfectly into the lines of the pistol so that it doesn’t interfere with the gun’s superlative concealability.